 It is the meaning you give to your divorce that creates your “divorce story.”
 It is the meaning you give to your divorce that also causes you the most pain.
 Change the meaning and you change the story.
 Change the story, and you change your life.

 5 Tips For Changing Your Divorce Story

 Before we dive into the tips for how to change your divorce story, please understand that I am not suggesting that changing your divorce story will change the fact that you are getting divorced.
-While it is possible that if you change yourself, your relationship with your spouse will change too, and you both might discover that you don’t want to divorce after all, that’s honestly not likely to happen (unless you’re writing a Hollywood movie, which is lovely, but not particularly realistic.)
+Of course, it’s possible that if you change yourself and your story, your relationship with your spouse will change too.
+Then you both might discover that you don’t want to divorce after all!
+But, honestly, that’s a little more like a script for a Disney movie than what usually happens in every day life.

-2. Ask yourself: Is it true?
-Before you can begin rewriting your story, you have to separate fact from fiction.
+Before you can begin rewriting your divorce story, you have to separate fact from fiction.
 Are you getting divorced?
 Yes.
 That’s a fact.
 Will divorce change your children’s lives?
 Yes.
 That, too is a fact.
 Are you a bad parent because you are getting divorced?
 No. That’s just how you feel.
 It is not a fact.
 Will your children suffer because of your divorce?
 Yes, but how much they suffer is up to you.
 So this is both a fact and an opportunity.
 You can (to a certain extent) control how this fact plays out.

 Does re-writing your divorce story make the pain of divorce any easier to bear?
 Probably not.
 But, deciding what you want to do with your pain, and knowing that you have the power to interpret the meaning of your divorce so that it becomes more than just an ugly, painful part of your personal history, is up to you.

 Will you let your divorce be the end of your story?
 Or, is it really just the beginning?